kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Getting Started with Go/Week 1/README.md

 - installation
 - packages
 - variables

-One assignment only to see if compilation and run are successful
+There is one assignment only to see if compilation and run are successful